The artisan in wine and winemaking at Montauto

-Etymologically speaking, an artisan is someone who makes art, whether material or immaterial.
+Etymologically speaking, an artisan is someone who makes art, whether material or non-material.

-Wine, in its double nature as companion to the meal, as well as to thought, is both material and immaterial and, therefore, an artisan product par excellence.
+Wine, in its double nature as companion to the meal and an inspiration to thought, is both physical and cerebral and, is therefore, an artisan product par excellence.

 Which is why, at Montauto, we simply define ourselves as artisans.

-But for a wine, the product transformed by man from grapes, to be artisanal, it requires a series of steps that are for the exclusive benefit of the wine itself and, consequently, those who drink it.
+But a wine is a product transformed by man from grapes.
+For a wine to be artisanal requires a series of steps that are for the exclusive benefit of the wine itself and, consequently, for those who drink it.

-First and foremost, we have made the decision to scalar harvest because the soil and angle of exposure here are vastly different and we want to make sure each grape is picked at its best moment of ripeness.
+First and foremost, we have made the decision to harvest selectively because the soil types and angles of exposure in various parts of the vineyards are vastly different and we want to make sure each grape is picked at its optimal ripeness.